Rodney Hogg: 1979 World Cup and India

-1979–80: Post World Series Cricket
+Post World Series Cricket

+1979–80

 Due to his success the previous summer, Hogg was considered a strong chance to play in the reunified Australian side along with Dennis Lillee and Jeff Thomson.
 He ensured his selection with 6–95 for South Australia against the touring West Indies.
 He was one of only four non-WSC players picked for the first test against the West Indies (the others were Dymock, Border and Hughes).
 Hogg said, "I did pretty poorly in India, but that was in India, and this series is in Australia – so they've decided to give me another chance, which I'm very grateful for".
 He played in an ODI before the test against the West Indies.

-Hogg's took 0-55 and 2–11 in the first test.
+Hogg's took 0–55 and 2–11 in the first test against the West Indies, with Hogg dropping two caught and bowled chances.

 A back injury flared up, meaning he missed the next test, against the English side.
 He returned to national colours in a one-day international, taking 4–46 against England, then played the second test against the West Indies, earning figures of 0–59 in the first innings; Hogg's back injury recurred and he had to leave the field while Australia was bowling.
 Hogg dropped out of the Australian side for the rest of the summer.
 Hogg had been picked in the initial 18-man squad to tour Pakistan (which was going to be cut down to 14) but he pulled out because of the injury.

-1980–81
+1980–81: International Recall

 Hogg began the 1980–81 season with injury worries.
 He recovered to take 6–75 against Victoria and was recalled to the test side to play the second test against New Zealand, replacing a dropped Geoff Lawson.
+(By this stage Hogg had taken 17 wickets at 17.58.)
+He bowled alongside Dennis Lillee and Len Pascoe.

 Hogg had a good game, taking 2–29 and 2–25.
 He was also recalled to the one day side.

-He followed it with 4–60 and 2–14 in the third test.
+Hogg followed it with 4–60 and 2–14 in the third test.
 He was kept in the side to play India, taking 1–54 and 1–24 in the first test and 2–100 and 0–11 in the second.
 He was made 12th man for the third game.

 Hogg had enjoyed a strong summer – 42 first class wickets at 22.85 – and was picked on the 1981 tour of Sri Lanka and England.